Site icon TestingDocs.com

 Overview

-In this tutorial, let’s learn about different computer generations.
-The present computer that we see today has undergone rapid changes during the last sixty years.
-We can break this period into different phases and generations to know the computer evolution.
+In this tutorial, we will learn about different computer generations.
+The computer we see today has undergone rapid changes during the last sixty years.
+To understand the computer’s evolution, we can break this period into different phases and generations.

 Computer Generations